kibble-cabal/ability-system/README.md

 * `TagEffect` - adds or removes `Tag`s from `AbilitySystem`
 * `WaitEffect` - arbitrarily delays `AbilityEvent`
 * `TryActivateAbilityEffect` - attempts to activate an `Ability` on the `AbilitySystem`
+* `LoopEffect` - runs all the previous effects again

 ### `Tag`